-Barbacoa de Borrego Tatemado (Mexican Fire-Roasted Lamb)Featured by Adventure Package: Mexico in the International Wine Club.
+Barbacoa de Borrego Tatemado (Mexican Fire-Roasted Lamb)A featured Wine Club recipe for Adventure Package: Mexico.

 Barbacoa de Borrego Tatemado (Mexican Fire-Roasted Lamb Barbacoa) is juicy, tender meat that is slow cooked and falling off the bone.
 A bite of rustic Mexican heaven.Yield: 8